sharaths21312/DiscordBots/README.md

-# AmongUsBot
+# Discord Bots
-This is the new Among Us bot that I created
+These are a few Discord bots that I created

+#Amomg Us Bot
+To call your friends for a game of among us Anytime you want!

 Features:
 -> Call your friends for Among Us anytime you like